WHO WE ARE

 • Committed Circles

-Commit to eight circles for $320.
-Meet monthly from November to June.
+Commit to a series of circles that meet monthly.
 Once you join, the circle is closed to newcomers.

 • Ephemeral Circles